-- 1.31 The complaints procedure must make clear how a complaint can be made, to whom it should be sent, and what the essential information is that a complainant needs to provide.
-It must also set out the licence holder's target timescales for responding to complaints. - 1.32 Licence holders that provide rail services in Wales should be aware of their existing legal obligations concerning the provision of information on complaints in both English and Welsh languages. - 1.33 We consider it good practice for all-licence holders should to make their working languages known to passengers via their CHP, along with any provision that they are able to make to respond to complainants in languages other than English.

-1.34 Licence holders must shall make available free of charge a current copy of the complaints procedure to any person who requests it.
+- 1.29 The complaints procedure must make clear how a complaint can be made and the different contact methods available, to whom it should be sent, and what the essential information is that a complainant needs to provide.
+It must also set out the licence holder's target timescales for responding to complaints. - 1.30 Licence holders that provide rail services in Wales should be aware of their existing legal obligations concerning the provision of information on complaints in both English and Welsh languages. - 1.31 We consider it good practice for licence holders to make their working languages known to passengers via their CHP, along with any provision that they are able to make to respond to complainants in languages other than English. - 1.32 Licence holders must make available free of charge a current copy of the complaints procedure to any person who requests it.